 The user study would not have been possible without the support of Ali Ghodsi, David Mazières, and the students of CS 294-91 at Berkeley and CS 240 at Stanford.
 Scott Klemmer helped us design the user study, and Nelson Ray advised us on statistical analysis.
 The Paxos slides for the user study borrowed heavily from a slide deck originally created by Lorenzo Alvisi.
-A special thanks goes to David Mazières for finding the last (we hope!) and most subtle bug in Raft.
-Many people provided helpful feedback on the paper and user study materials, including Ed Bugnion, Michael Chan, Daniel Giffin, Arjun Gopalan, Jon Howell, Vimalkumar Jeyakumar, Ankita Kejriwal, Aleksandar Kracun, Amit Levy, Joel Martin, Satoshi Matsushita, Oleg Pesok, David Ramos, Robbert van Renesse, Mendel Rosenblum, Nicolas Schiper, Deian Stefan, Andrew Stone, Ryan Stutsman, David Terei, Stephen Yang, Matei Zaharia, and anonymous conference reviewers.
+Special thanks go to David Mazières and Ezra Hoch for finding subtle bugs in Raft.
+Many people provided helpful feedback on the paper and user study materials, including Ed Bugnion, Michael Chan, Daniel Giffin, Arjun Gopalan, Jon Howell, Vimalkumar Jeyakumar, Ankita Kejriwal, Aleksandar Kracun, Amit Levy, Joel Martin, Satoshi Matsushita, Oleg Pesok, David Ramos, Robbert van Renesse, Mendel Rosenblum, Nicolas Schiper, Deian Stefan, Andrew Stone, Ryan Stutsman, David Terei, Stephen Yang, Matei Zaharia, 24 anonymous conference reviewers (with duplicates), and especially our shepherd Eddie Kohler.
 Werner Vogels tweeted a link to an earlier draft, which gave Raft significant exposure.
 This work was supported by the Gigascale Systems Research Center and the Multiscale Systems Center, two of six research centers funded under the Focus Center Research Program, a Semiconductor Research Corporation program, by STARnet, a Semiconductor Research Corporation program sponsored by MARCO and DARPA, by the National Science Foundation under Grant No. 0963859, and by grants from Facebook, Google, Mellanox, NEC, NetApp, SAP, and Samsung.
 Diego Ongaro is supported by The Junglee Corporation Stanford Graduate Fellowship.